fletcherist/yourselfr/README.md

 Connects to node.js back-end and generates webpages for user to stare at:
 ![](https://pp.vk.me/c636219/v636219292/8f3a/EXwXqqzzsOk.jpg)

+Supports different locales, uploads images, chages settings—in other words, does what a real application would do, even though it’s written in React!

 ### Play with it for yourself:
     $ npm install
     $ npm start
     → localhost:3000

 <br/>
 A Pizdets project.
 Made with :heart: in Surgut and Uglich.
 We can be reached at team@pizdets.xyz.